Attic Insulation Phoenix

-We all know that it doesn’t really get any hotter than a summer in AZ!
-Long days with the scorching sun beating on your home or office can wreak havoc not only on your utility bill, but also on your home’s cooling equipment.
+We all know that it doesn’t really get any hotter attic Insulation Contractor in Phoenix, AZ than summer in AZ!
+Long days with the scorching sun beating on your home or office can wreak havoc not only on your utility bill but also on your home’s cooling equipment.

-Hotter temperatures in your home means higher output is required by your AC unit.
-Although Arizona is recognized most for our hot summers, our winters have seen weeks of freezing temperatures as well.
+Hotter temperatures in your Phoenix home mean the higher output is required by your AC unit.
+Although Arizona is recognized most for its hot summers, our winters have seen weeks of freezing temperatures as well.

 Along with maintaining a healthy roof, insulating your attic is a key factor in reducing your energy costs and usage throughout the year.
-Although it may not be a ‘visible’ home improvement, hiring an attic insulation contractor is a functional home improvement that will help you and your family stay comfortable year round, and ensure the longevity of your heating and cooling equipment.
+Although it may not be a ‘visible’ home improvement, hiring a Phoenix attic insulation contractor is a functional home improvement that will help you and your family stay comfortable year-round, and ensure the longevity of your heating and cooling equipment.

-The recommended R-Value for our Owen’s Corning AttiCat expanding blown in insulation is an R38.
+As a leading Phoenix attic insulation contractor our recommended R-Value for our Owen’s Corning AttiCat expanding blown-in insulation is an R38.
 More isn’t always better when it comes to attic insulation in Arizona.
-Going over this value will not make enough of a difference to justify the cost.
+Going over this value will not make enough of a difference to justify the attic insulation cost Phoenix.
 R30 or R38 is what you should aim to have in your attic to ensure your home is well insulated.

 Cellulose vs. Fiberglass Insulation

-Most homes, built since the 80’s, have cellulose insulation installed.
+Most homes, built since the ’80s, have cellulose insulation installed.
 Cellulose settles over time, which means that you may have started out with an R30 but most likely have an average of 4” of insulation now, which is not enough to insulate your home.
-Jim Brown and Sons Roofing uses Owen’s Corning AttiCat Expanding Blown-in Insulation, which is made of fiberglass.
+Jim Brown and Sons Roofing use Owen’s Corning AttiCat Expanding Blown-in Insulation in Phoenix, which is made of fiberglass.

 Here are some of the benefits of using fiberglass insulation: